mwahajkhan/LlamaIndex-Agent-Applications/README.md

 * Connectors:

   - Ingest data from various sources into Documents and Nodes.
-These could be APIs, PDFs, SQL and many other availaible on [llamaInde](https://docs.llamaindex.ai/en/stable/)
+These could be APIs, PDFs, SQL, and many others availaible on [llamaInde](https://docs.llamaindex.ai/en/stable/)

 * Data Indexes:

   - Store vector embeddings and metadata for efficient data retrieval.
-It is a data structure that allows quick retrival of relevant context for a user query.
-At high level, indexes are built from documents, and enable LLM models to Q/A, and chat over the data.
+It is a data structure that allows quick retrieval of relevant context for a user query.
+At a high level, indexes are built from documents and enable LLM models to Q/A, and chat over the data.

   - Indexes store data in Node objects, (which represent chunks of the original documents), and expose a retriever interface that supports additional configuration, and automation.

-  - The commonly used vector indexes are VectorStoreIndex, Pinecone, FAISS etc.
+  - The commonly used vector indexes are VectorStoreIndex, Pinecone, FAISS, etc.
   -  For efficient semantic operations, the documents are broken into smaller chunks, or node objects.
 And we also store each document along with metadata of the document.
 For that the LlamaIndex offers *Spliiters* to chunk the documents.

 * Query Engines: